jaydjoshi/job-management-system/README.md

 - UNKNOWN

 Defined in class BatchStatus
-I have not created a seperate table to store the status of Job like COMPLETED, QUEUED, RUNNING, FAILED
+I have not created a separate table to store the status of Job like COMPLETED, QUEUED, RUNNING, FAILED

 ## Access H2 console
 http://localhost:8080/h2-console